janheinrichmerker/france-accidents/README.md

 _The project is developed as part of the [Information Retrieval and Visualization lecture](https://informatik.uni-halle.de/arbeitsgruppen/dbs/lehre/2757674_2757765/) lecture at [Martin Luther University Halle-Wittenberg](https://uni-halle.de)._

+## Ideas

+- Treemap or tree of accident categories
+- Plot number of injuries/fatalities on y-axis, month on x-axis, different plots for safety equipments
+- Icon based: vehicle type, situation, weather, curvature etc.

 ## License

 This project is [MIT licensed](LICENSE), you can use it for whatever you want as long as you mention this repository.